murchie85/murchie85.github.io/darkwire/README.md

 `User signup date?:` Sun Jul 24 16:13:46 +0000 2022

 `User Description?:` Follow for real time updates of my divorce process with a vicious narcissist woman who was my dream girl.
-Can you relate?  #npd
+Can you relate?
+Your advice/opinions are welcome. #npd

 `Followers?: `2

-`Following?:` 73
+`Following?:` 74

 `User URL?:` None